 David is a member of the American Institute of Architects, the Texas Association of School Business Officers, the Texas and National Councils of School Attorneys and the Litigation, Appellate, Construction, and School Law Sections of the Texas Bar.
 David is also admitted to practice law before the Texas Supreme Court and Federal Courts in the Northern, Western, and Southern Districts of Texas, as well as the 5th Circuit Court of Appeals.

-David's assistant is Francesca Romans.
+David's paralegal is Francesca Romans.